 Vegan Macaroni combines a rich, creamy tomato sauce, zesty garlic, red onion, and colorful orange and red bell peppers with bursts of fresh peas and tangy cilantro for a dish you can’t resist.
-Top this vegan macaroni recipe with green or black olives and serve with a crusty side of garlic toast for a perfect, hearty meal.
+Sprinkle this vegan macaroni recipe with nutritional yeast, then top with green or black olives and serve with a crusty side of garlic toast for a perfect, hearty meal.

 Hello hungry friends!
 I’m so excited to share this recipe with you today.
 It’s an adaptation from my favorite vegan cookbook, Vegan Bowls for Vegan Souls, and I’ve got to say it’s got to be the teacher’s pet of all vegan pasta recipes.